 Please forgive me, but I don’t know the culinary history of Kachori (not at least with proper documentation- however for the detail freaks, this wikipedia article comes in handy), but what I do know is the feelings when you tear the piping hot kachori in two, dip it in the dal (or aloo dum or….. ), put it in your mouth and due to sheer pleasure, you’re transported to a dreamland for a few microseconds…..

 So, in this post, I’ll try to focus mostly on the kachori experience than the culinary history behind the ever-humble kachori and radhaballavi…..

-For me, kachori is THE playboy in bengali breakfast scenario.
+For me, kachori is THE playboy in Bengali breakfast scenario.
 No, not the luchi, it has got its limitations in terms of accompaniments (at least for breakfast).
 But kachori, no sir, the possibilities are endless.
-I’ll try to narrate few of the experiences of mine with Kachori flirting with different accompaniments and being successful at it.
-And, secondly, I’ll try to talk about the bengali styled kachori and Radhabalavi and not the marwari styled ones (for the simple reason that they need a separate post for them).
+I’ll try to narrate a few of the experiences of mine with Kachori flirting with different accompaniments and being successful at it.
+And, secondly, I’ll try to talk about the Bengali styled kachori and Radhabalavi and not the Marwari styled ones (for the simple reason that they need a separate post for them).